Second Battle of Petersburg: Aftermath

 Having achieved almost no gains from four days of assaults, Meade ordered his army to dig in.
 Union casualties were 11,386 (1,688 killed, 8,513 wounded, 1,185 missing or captured), Confederate 4,000 (200 killed, 2,900 wounded, 900 missing or captured).
 Grant's opportunity to take Petersburg easily had been lost, but Lee, who arrived at Petersburg around noon on June 18, was unable to prevent the Union army from laying siege to the city.

-The siege would last until April 1865.
+Historians generally argue that the battle itself was a Confederate victory.
+Historian Sean Michael Chick has asserted: "In spite of having outmaneuvered Lee, after three days of battle in which the Confederates at Petersburg were severely outnumbered, Union forces failed to take the city, and their final, futile attack on the fourth day only added to already staggering casualties.
+By holding Petersburg against great odds, the Confederacy arguably won its last great strategic victory of the Civil War".
+Nevertheless, after the battle, the resulting siege of the city would last until April 1865.

 Preservation

 The Petersburg National Battlefield covers only part of the battlegrounds around Petersburg.
 The American Battlefield Trust and its partners have preserved 131 additional acres of the Petersburg battlefield through mid-2023.